LMIS-AG/AW40-hub-docker/README.md

 The Hub documentation website is accessible via http://docs.werkstatthub.docker.localhost.

+#### Updating docker buildx builder

+You may need to update your buildx builder for the `--start-interval` flag to be recognised.

+1. Create a new builder with `docker buildx create`.
+This returns the name of the new builder.
+2. Use the new builder with `docker buildx use <BUILDER_NAME>`.
+3. If you want/need to save space, you can clean your old builder's cache with `docker buildx prune`.

 ### Access services of developement HUB
 The services of the developement HUB are locally reachable via Webbrowser: